MileHacker Logo

 Safety Tips

 Always be aware of your surroundings, specifically if using your phone in public.
-Avoid walking alone in poorly lit or unfamiliar areas after dark.
+Avoid walking alone in poorly lit or unfamiliar areas at night.
 Most tourist areas are well-policed and safe.

 Secure Valuables